wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 <tr>
 <a name="customTimestampTags"></a>
 <td>customTimestampTags</td>
-<td markdown="span"> A comma-separated list of log tag keys that needs to be treated as the timestamp if the `timestamp` or `log_timestamp` tag is missing.
+<td markdown="log tag"> A comma-separated list of log tag keys that needs to be treated as the timestamp if the `timestamp` or `log_timestamp` tag is missing.
 <br/> Default: None.
 <br/> Version: Since 11.0</td>
 <td> Comma-separated list of tags.
 Can be a single tag.